Which place is cheaper, Milan or Berlin?

-Because of its large number of kid-friendly activities, Berlin is very family-friendly.
+You'll find plenty of family-friendly things to do in Berlin.
 The city has a number of great kid-friendly museums such as the Museum of Natural History and the Computer Games Museum.
 There's also Legoland, an impressive aquarium, and lots of parks and playgrounds to explore.

 Milan is a family-friendly place to visit.
 The city has a science museum and a children's museum, MuBa, that is great for the kids.
 There are also a number of parks to explore as well as playgrounds where the kids and get out their energy.

-With so many budget-friendly offerings, Berlin is extremely popular for backpackers.
+A large number of backpackers visit Berlin, as it is a very popular city for budget travelers.
 The city has no shortage of hostels to choose from, many of which organize activities and tours that guests can enjoy.

-For students, both Berlin and Milan are fairly comparable places to visit.
+For students, both Berlin and Milan are first-rate places to visit.

 Berlin is a great destination for students.
 With it's rich culture and eclectic creative side, this city appeals to many international students.
 There's also a great social scene that is perfect for university students.

 Milan is a very popular city for students.
 It is one of the more popular city's for international students in Italy.
 It is very livable with a lot of culture and a fun nightlife, so you're sure to have the experience of a lifetime.